jrosco/docker-container-asdf/README.md

 | `helm:3.10.3:set` | Install plugin (if not present) and download helm version `3.10.3` and set this as the default version in `.tool-versions`    |
 | `helm:latest`     | Install plugin (if not present) and download latest version of `helm`                                                         |

-The `image` , `packages` and `asdf_version` arguments are optional.
+The `asdf_image`  and `packages` arguments are optional.
 If not provided, the build will default to installing the latest version of asdf and no plugins.

 ## Getting Started